The Kandy-Kolored Tangerine-Flake Streamline Baby

 The Kandy-Kolored Tangerine-Flake Streamline Baby is the title of Tom Wolfe's first collected book of essays, published in 1965.
-The book is named for one of the stories in the collection that was originally published in Esquire magazine in 1963 under the title "There Goes (Varoom!
+The book is named for one of the stories in the collection that was originally published in Esquire in 1963 under the title "There Goes (Varoom!
 Varoom!)
 That Kandy-Kolored (Thphhhhhh!)
 Tangerine-Flake Streamline Baby (Rahghhh!)
 Around the Bend (Brummmmmmmmmmmmmmm)…" Wolfe's essay for Esquire and this, his first book, are frequently hailed as early examples of New Journalism.

 Essays

 In the introduction to the book, Wolfe says that when writing the titular essay for Esquire in 1963, a look at the world of custom cars, he suffered from a severe case of writer's block.
 As his deadline approached, Wolfe compiled his notes, without much concern for the standard conventions of writing, and submitted them to his editor Byron Dobell.
 Dobell is said to have simply removed the salutation "Dear Byron" and run Wolfe's notes as the article.

 Wolfe's account of the custom car culture centers on Ed Roth, one of the fathers of the Kustom Kulture movement and George Barris, who had a completely different philosophy of customizing cars (Roth’s pure art approach, as compared to Barris’ cars that were still designed for drivers), but called himself the "King of the Kustomizers."

 The 22 essays in the book share no particular unifying theme other than Wolfe's experimental techniques in non-fiction writing.
 Subjects that crop up in this work, and continue throughout Wolfe's career, include his interests in status, culture, form and style.

 Other major essays in the collection include, "Las Vegas (What?)
 Las Vegas (Can't hear you!
-Too noisy) Las Vegas!!!!", an early look at how outrageous Las Vegas was becoming, before the city was as well known as it is today; or "The Fifth Beatle" and "The First Tycoon of Teen" which profiled pop-music figures Murray the K and Phil Spector.
+Too noisy) Las Vegas!!!!", an early look at how outrageous Las Vegas was becoming, before the city was as well known as it is today; "The Fifth Beatle," on Murray the K; and "The First Tycoon of Teen," on Phil Spector.

 The essay that many critics have considered the strongest is "The Last American Hero," a profile of Junior Johnson, an early star of the stock car racing world and NASCAR.
-In looking at a single day at the races, Wolfe also examines the rise of the race day culture, how it is a stark contrast to the Grand Prix motor racing popular in Europe.
-The Last American Hero was made into a film in 1973, starring Jeff Bridges as "Junior Jackson" the character based on Johnson.
+In looking at a single day at the races, Wolfe also examines the rise of race day culture, how it is a stark contrast to the Grand Prix motor racing popular in Europe.
+The Last American Hero was made into a film in 1973, starring Jeff Bridges as "Junior Jackson," a character based on Johnson.